Friday – November 22, 2019

 Be aware of your strengths and weaknesses.

 You know yourself best including your own strengths and weaknesses.
 If you have the tendency to struggle with directions, tour the campus ahead of time to provide you with a general idea of where your classes are located.
 Give yourself plenty of time to find a parking spot and get to class on time.
 Small changes such as these will greatly reduce your stress levels as well as give you time to relax and enjoy your classes.
 Also, pay attention to how you react to specific situations and learn to recognize the physical and emotional signs of psychological stress and/or PTSD.
 A little stress is common and actually a good motivator.
-If you feel your stress levels are unmanageable or they begin affecting your quality of life, visit your veteran advisor.
-We are here to support here.
-Remember, the MESO mission is to assist veteran students in achieving their educational goals.
+If you feel your stress levels are unmanageable or they begin affecting your quality of life, visit your advisor.
+We are here to support you.
+Remember, the MESO mission is to assist student veterans in achieving their educational goals.

 Be aware that others may not understand or agree with your service in the military.
 Not everyone has had your military experience and may have viewpoints which differ from your own.
 Everyone is entitled to their opinions on all subjects, including the military.
 Be objective.